Trodelvy® (sacituzumab govitecan-hziy)

 ECOG PS, n (%) | 0/1/2 | 2 (11.8)/9 (52.9)/6 (35.3) |

-Of the 17 patients that received prophylactic atropine, 7 patients developed any Grade diarrhea, 6 patients Grade 1 diarrhea, and 1 patient Grade 2 diarrhea.
+Of the 17 patients who received prophylactic atropine, 7 patients developed any-grade diarrhea, 6 patients developed Grade 1 diarrhea, and 1 patient developed Grade 2 diarrhea.
 Constipation was not reported as a common TEAE.
-Three patients required an SG dose reduction and there were no discontinuations due to TEAEs.
+Three patients each required an SG dose reduction, and there were no discontinuations due to TEAEs.

 References